 What Is Needed to Complete a Translation Certificate Program?

 A translation certificate program can provide the skills you'll need in work-related settings where people do not speak the same language.
 Read on to learn what you'll need to do to earn your translation certificate.
-Schools offering Applied Communications degrees can also be found in these popular choices.

 The first requirement to attend a translation certificate program is a demonstrated proficiency in at least two languages.
 Many individuals achieve this fluency by growing up bilingual or by undergoing intensive study in high school and college.
 Most translation certificate programs require students pass a language skills test to enter the program.
 Additionally, some schools recommend that you have word processing skills.
 You may also have to complete an introductory dual-language course and meet a minimum grade requirement before being formally admitted.

 Certificate programs in translation don't necessarily require you to have a degree in a foreign language; however, earning a degree in your second language may be useful preparation for a certificate program, particularly if you're a non-native speaker.